 Besides being useful on their own, ZKPs are also useful in establishing correct behavior in other cryptography protocols, such as in Secure Multi-Party Computation (MPC).
 The NIST PEC project is accompanying ZKP developments and initiatives toward future useful standards.

-The Subcategory 2.6 of the NIST First Call for Multi-Party Threshold Schemes (NISTIR 8214C ipd) calls for submission of zero-knowledge proofs of knowledge (ZKPoK).
-The deadline (expectably in 2025) will be established in the final version of IR 8214C.
+The Category S6 of the NIST First Call for Multi-Party Threshold Schemes (NISTIR 8214C) calls for submission of zero-knowledge proofs of knowledge (ZKPoK).
 The Threshold Call encourages the community of experts to participate in the process, by submitting ZKPoK schemes, and/or subsequently supporting their public analysis.

-NIST has collaborated with the ZKProof initiative since 2019, as a way of supporting the development of open reference material on zero-knowledge proofs.
-This page lists some outputs of this interaction:
+NIST has collaborated with the ZKProof initiative between 2019 and 2024, as a way of supporting the development of open reference material on zero-knowledge proofs.
+This page lists outputs of that past interaction:

 2023-Nov-30: NIST's views on standardization of advanced cryptography.
 Presented at ZKProof Policy @ DC.
 Washington DC, USA.
 [Slides] [Video]